Aditya9764/Microsoft-Future-Ready-Talent/README.md

 # Microsoft-Future-Ready-Talent

-This is a E-commerce Front End website design

-Web Technologies used: HTML, CSS, JavaScript

-IDE: VS-Code

-Industry : Lifestyle

-Project Title : E-Commerce Site
+E-Commerce Site for Laptop Accessories 🛒💻

-Problem Statement/Opportunity :E-commerce provides an easy way to sell products to a large customer base.
-However, there is a lot of competition among multiple e-commerce sites.
-When users land on an e-commerce site, they expect to find what they are looking for quickly and easily.
-Also, users are not sure about the brands or the actual products they want to purchase.
-They have a very broad idea about what they want to buy.
-Many customers nowadays search for their products on Google rather than visiting specific e-commerce sites.
-They believe that Google will take them to the e-commerce sites that have their product.

-The purpose of any e-commerce website is to help customers narrow down their broad ideas and enable them to finalize the products

-Project Description : The primary goal of an e-commerce site is to sell goods and services online.
-This project deals with developing an e-commerce website for Online laptop Accessories  Sale.
-It provides the user with a catalog of different laptop Accessories available for purchase in the store.
-They have the option to see each and every Details about the project.If the have any Problem customer support Facility is Also Available.
+Welcome to our Lifestyle E-commerce website specializes in selling a wide range of laptop accessories!

+Problem Statement/Opportunity 💡
+The E-commerce industry offers a convenient way to connect products with a vast customer base.
+However, fierce competition among various e-commerce sites poses a challenge.
+Users expect a seamless shopping experience with easy access to their desired products.
+Often, users have a general idea of what they want but not the specific brand or product.
+Many prefer searching on Google, anticipating it will direct them to the right e-commerce platform.
+Our aim is to enhance user experience by helping them refine their preferences and facilitate product selection.

+Project Description 🌟
+Our project focuses on developing a user-friendly e-commerce website for online laptop accessories sales.
+We offer a comprehensive catalog of diverse laptop accessories, enabling users to explore and select products based on their preferences.
+Customers can access detailed information about each product and, if needed, seek assistance through our customer support facility.

+Web Technologies Used 🚀
+HTML
+CSS
+JavaScript
+IDE 🖥️
+VS Code
+Azure Technologies Leveraged ☁️
+Azure Bot Service
+Web
-Primary Azure Technology : Azure Bot Service, Web, Static Web Apps
+Static Web Apps

-Other Azure Technologies : App Service
+App Service
+Getting Started 🚀
+To run the project locally, follow these steps:

+Clone the repository to your local machine.
+Open the project in Visual Studio Code.
+Install necessary dependencies.
+Run the project locally to preview the website.
+Support 🤝
+If you encounter any issues or have inquiries, feel free to reach out to our customer support.

+Happy shopping! 🛍️🎉